cghouly/lirc_web/README.md

 1. ``repeaters`` - buttons that repeatedly send their commands while pressed.
 A common example are the volume buttons on most remote controls.
 While you hold the volume buttons down, the remote will repeatedly send the volume command to your device.
 2. ``macros`` - a collection of commands that should be executed one after another.
 This allows you to automate actions like "Play Xbox 360" or "Listen to music via AirPlay"
+3. ``customremotes`` - buttons from separate remotes can be combined into one remote page.
+Syntax is: [ "remote name" "command" "custom name for command" ]

 #### Example config.json: